mathjax/MathJax-docs/web/hosting.rst

 This will install MathJax in ``node_modules/mathjax`` subdirectory of your current directory.

-If you need access to the source code, as well.
-Then use
+If you need access to the source code, as well, then instead use

 .. code-block:: shell